LLNL/UnifyFS/docs/assumptions.rst

 ---------------------------
 Consistency Model
 ---------------------------
 In the first version of UnifyFS, lamination will be explicitly initiated by a UnifyFS API call.
 In subsequent versions, we will support implicit initiation of file lamination.
-Here, UnifyFS will determine a file to be laminated based on conditions, e.g., \texttt{fsync} or
-\texttt{ioctl} calls, or a time out on \texttt{close} operations.
+Here, UnifyFS will determine a file to be laminated based on conditions, e.g., ``fsync`` or ``ioctl`` calls, or a time out on ``close`` operations.
 As part of the UnifyFS project, we will investigate these implicit lamination conditions to determine the best way to enable lamination of files without explicit UnifyFS API calls being made by the application.

 In the first version of UnifyFS, eventually, a process declares the file to be laminated through a UnifyFS API call.